MilanStaffehl/numdantic/README.md

 from numdantic import NDArray, Shape

 # This does not cause a type checking error!
-x: NDArray[Shape[int, int], np.float32] = np.array([1, 2, 3], dtype=np.float32)
+x: NDArray[Shape[int, int], np.int32] = np.array([1, 2, 3], dtype=np.int32)
 # This does not cause a type checking error either!
-x: NDArray[Shape[int, int], np.float32] = np.array([[1, 2], [3, 4]], dtype=np.int32)
+x: NDArray[Shape[int, int], np.int32] = np.array([[1, 2], [3, 4]], dtype=np.float32)
 ```

-This is due to the fact that `numpy` functions usually have type annotations with return types annotated such that the array shape is always `Any`, and their dtype typically is `np.generic`.
+This is due to the fact that `numpy` functions usually have return types annotations where the array shape is always `Any`, and the dtype typically is `np.generic`.
 Some `numpy` functions might have type annotations that accurately represent at least the dtype of their return value, but this is by no means guaranteed.
 There is nothing much that can be done about this, until `numpy` changes its own typing system to more accurately reflect the return values dtype and shape.

-Until then, you will either have to pay close attention to assignments, implement your own typing stubs for `numpy`, or write custom wrappers around `numpy` functions which you can then annotate appropriately, using `TypeVar`s and `TypeVarTuple`s.
+Until then, you will either have to pay close attention to assignments, implement your own typing stubs for `numpy`, or write custom wrappers around `numpy` functions which you can then annotate appropriately, using `TypeVar` and `TypeVarTuple`.

 Fortunately, there is a saving grace: type checkers _will_ detect mismatches in types further down the line, for example if you try to use an array typed with `numdantic` as a 2D array in a function that is typed with `numdantic` to only accept 3D arrays, a type checker will catch this mistake.